Recurrent Knowledge Identification and Fusion for Language Model Continual Learning: Proposed Method:

 \subsection{Outer Learner with Knowledge Fusion}

 The outer loop manages the global merging of knowledge, guided by parameter importance.
 To access historical knowledge, after acquiring $\theta_{b(Q)}$, the outer loop samples data $\phi_{b}$ from the memory buffer $\mathcal{M}_{<k}$.
-It then performs a single training iteration, updating the parameters to $\theta_{b(M)}$.
+It then performs several training iterations, updating the parameters to $\theta_{b(M)}$.
 Then the outer task vector $\tau_b^{\text{out}} \in \mathbb{R}^n$, capturing historical task information, is defined as:

 \paragraph{Dynamic Update of Historical Importance Distribution.} While obtaining the outer task vector, we calculate the historical task importance distribution based on the latest model state $\theta_{b(Q)}$, using Eq. (\ref{eq:1}).
 The update process is then expressed as: